minhsueh/material_informatics/README.md

 <br/><br/>

 <img style="float: center;" src="/imgs/mp_elemental_statistics.png">
-The compositional distribution of the data, along with visualizations presented as periodic table heatmaps.
+Compositional distribution of data visualized as periodic table heatmaps.
+Each cell represents the number of materials containing the corresponding element.
+For example, the cell for Si indicates the number of Si-*.
 (Last update: Sep.
 8th, 2024)